Developer Lessons Learned

 - Composition over inheritance.

-- As a manager, make the most use of your best developers.
-The best want more than writing APIs.
+- As a manager, make the most use of your best developers, and don't stick them in all of the meetings.

 - Code should be simple and easy to read.
 Learn how to name things.
 Do not write fancy code.